Normal Recovery after Breast Surgery – What to expect and watch out for

 - Be sure you eat well, rest properly and DO NOT EVER SMOKE.

-Our Surgeons will give you a post-operative care plan – just for you – according to the type of procedure you have had performed.
+Our Specialist Plastic Surgeons will give you a tailored post-operative care plan depending on the type of procedure you have.
 Be sure to ask if you have any questions and let us know immediately (or contact your GP or available Medical Service Providers) if you have any post-op healing concerns.

 Breast Augmentation and Recovery: Is this normal?